Matthew Metcalfe

-An early accolade he received was the best music video Tui Award in 2002 for Che Fu's, Fade Away video.
-After working in music video production, Metcalfe then went onto producing several short films to then full feature films and television series.
-In his film career, Metcalfe has received several accolades, including winning the Best Picture Award for Dean Spanley (2008) and being nominated for Nemesis Game (2003) at the Qantas Film and Television Awards.
-In 2013, Metcalfe was awarded Independent Producer of the Year at the SPADA Screen Industry Awards.

-Notable films he has produced include Dean Spanley (2008), The Dead Lands(2014), Beyond The Edge (2013), Whina (2022),McLaren (2017), Mothers of the Revolution (2021) and The Subtle Art of Not Giving a F*ck (2023).
+In the early 2000s, Metcalfe worked as a music producer in the early 2000s before moving into film and television.
+He produced several short films, before producting feature films and television series.
+Notable films he has produced include Dean Spanley (2008), The Dead Lands (2014), Beyond The Edge (2013), Whina (2022), McLaren (2017), Mothers of the Revolution (2021) The Subtle Art of Not Giving a F*ck (2023) and The Lie (2024).

-Early life
+Early life and education

 Metcalfe was born in Christchurch, New Zealand.
 His family moved to Papua New Guinea to then Canberra, Australia, when Metcalfe was a child.

-Metcalfe did military time in Australia and New Zealand.
-Metcalfe was interested in film when he completed a Bachelor of Commerce Degree at Auckland University.
-He also went to the University of Oxford where he received an Advanced Diploma in English History.
+He did military service in Australia and New Zealand.
+He completed a Bachelor of Commerce Degree at Auckland University, and later the University of Oxford, England, where he received an Advanced Diploma in English History.
+He was interested in film during his student days.

 Career

+1998–2003: music videos and short films

 Metcalfe worked as a music video producer in the early 2000s, with Shihad, Hayley Westenra and Che Fu.
 Metcalfe's first credit as a producer was for the 1999 short film, 9 Across.
 He was involved with the script writer, Jesse Warn who was promised to getting 9 Across on-screen.
 9 Across won the script writer an award for Best Contribution to a Short at the 1999 NZ Film and TV Awards.

-During the early 2000’s Metcalfe started working on more short films and music videos.
+During the early 2000s Metcalfe started working on more short films and music videos.
 Working in between jobs as a waiter, shelf stacker and cinema usher.
 At one point he went into the New Zealand Radio station, bFM and offered to make a music video for any band with a budget of $1,000.
 He then went on to produce music videos for Shihad and Hayley Westenra.
 In 2001 he produced the Tui-Award-winning music video for Che Fu's Fade Away.

+2003–2007: early films

 Metcalfe teamed up again with film writer Jesse Warn to work on more projects.
 They worked further on with a TV series about the New Zealand band, Steriogram.
 He teamed up with Warn again to produce the 2003 film Nemesis Game.
 In 2005 he produced the TV series, Air Force which was about the Royal New Zealand Air Force.
 He then went to focus on a more personal documentary about his own father, Frank, in Vietnam - My Father's War which was released in 2006.

 Around this time Metcalfe started to direct documentaries including the 2007 documentary, Soldiers of Fortune.
 He was also involved in the development of the 2008 feature-length documentary, Relocated Mountains which follows a Kurdish refugee's trip from New Zealand back to Iraq.
+For both of these films, Metcalfe spent time in Baghdad, Iraq.
+Metcalfe has noted that during the filming, him and the film crew were being secretly filmed by a kidnap squad.